thefonso/kata_rspec/readme.md

     require_relative '../lib/sayhello.rb' #points to file so RSpec can 'see' it

+TO SEE THIS EXAMPLE:
+switch to the 'conventional' branch

 As you go along in developing your code, things will get even more interesting.
 You will have a ton of test living inside the spec directory.
 So an ideal way to handle this is by creating folders inside your spec folder like so...